 Porzhi okra fries £4.5.
 Just as tasty as before – it’s criminal to go without these.

 Maa’s kashmiri lamb chops £10 for 2 pieces – I’m a devotee of these awesome little things, the sheer aroma when they come through the door would make anyone salivate.

 Chettinad pulled duck served with home-made oothappam £5.
-The same constant awesome flavours – I can eat these for breakfast shamelessly.
+The same constant awesome flavours – I can eat these for breakfast, lunch and dinner without hesitation.